Lincoln's Faith in God

 By Gordon Leidner — Great American History

 Many books have been written on the subject of Lincoln’s religion.
-When one reads Lincoln’s presidential speeches and letters, filled with his references to the Bible and demonstrative of his dependence on prayer for God’s guidance, it is difficult to comprehend why anyone would perceive President Lincoln as anything but a man that sincerely depended on God.
+When one reads Lincoln’s presidential speeches and letters, filled with his references to the Bible and demonstrative of his dependence on prayer for God’s guidance, and it is difficult to comprehend why anyone would perceive President Lincoln as anything but a man that sincerely depended on God.

 So . . . you are invited to read further for the evidence, or jump to the Conclusions below.